cobwebos/docs/articles/cloud-services/cloud-services-dotnet-diagnostics-performance-counters.md

     using Microsoft.WindowsAzure.Storage.Table;
     ...

     // Get the connection string.
-When using Microsoft Azure Cloud Services, it is recommended
+When using Azure Cloud Services, it is recommended
-    // you store your connection string using the Microsoft Azure service configuration
+    // you store your connection string using the Azure service configuration
     // system (*.csdef and *.cscfg files).
 You can you use the CloudConfigurationManager type
     // to retrieve your storage connection string.
 If you're not using Cloud Services, it's
     // recommended that you store the connection string in your web.config or app.config file.